jonwalz/theatreTimes/README.md

-# README #

-Trying to make a simple site that pulls theatre movie times by Zip code.
+A simple site that pulls theatre movie times by Zip code.